kubernetes-sigs/secrets-store-csi-driver/pkg/providers/vault/docs/vault-setup.md

-# Setting Up a Developement Vault Cluster
+# Setting Up a Development Vault Cluster

 This guide showcases how to create a development HashiCorp Vault cluster in Kubernetes.
 It also shows how to configure the Kubernetes [auth method](https://www.vaultproject.io/docs/auth/kubernetes.html) to enable Vault to make API calls to Kubernetes.
 This allows applications/users to login to Vault using the Kubernetes